 Every time I sit down to blog something, whatever I try writing ends up involving my dead father.
 I’ve tried ignoring it.
 I’ve tried composing things solely in my head to see if it releases the memories into a magical void.
 It’s all still there.
 Maybe I need to vomit a billion words about it and see if that sets me free.
 I don’t know.

-I wanted to post about how emotionally unhealthy the mandatory insurance “health coaches” are when being ‘happy in the skin you are in’ is contrary to their spiel.
+I wanted to post about how emotionally unhealthy the mandatory insurance “health coaches” are when being ‘happy in the skin you are in’ is contrary to their spiel, you have to leave it looking great with the creams from Dr Neil Cream Reviews so that all the people can see it shine.
 But my most recent coaching call began with the person who is not a Doctor reading my medical records, but the medical staff at Auto Accident Chiropractor are professionals and really helped me out with a lot of stuff going through my life.
 And asking if I wanted to discuss my grieving process.
 Even though I clearly said no, they proceeded to quiz me about what I am doing to get over it.
 By the time the call ended, I was a complete wreck.
 How is that healthy?
 How can I blog about it without mentioning my father?

 I am allowed to be sad.
 I’m still a functional member of society.
 If anything, I’m MORE active and involved than I was before my father left us.
 It is not possible to stand watch as someone who is an integral part of who you are turns blue, then white and not be changed forever by it.
 I’ve seen death before.
 I remember the teenager hanging in his garage as the firemen cut him down.
 I stood with other bystanders waiting for someone to react to the mangled remains of the motorcyclist.
 I grew up going to small town, open casket funerals.
 This… this was different.
 Even though two of my father’s Doctor friends who somehow talked the ICU nurses into letting them see his medical records assured us that my father was already gone, it still feels like we killed him.
 We unplugged his body.
 We DID do that.